vjekoart/retrovizor/Readme.md

     * Rename instagram to retrovizor.xyz and update info - the same day the website is published
     * Make sure that 404 page is working as expected
     * How to collect visit stats?
+	* Use something like access log parsing - executed by a script on a daily basis and pushed to something like retrovizor.xyz/stats
+	* Collect number of views, URL number of views, referer
 * Phase 12: cycle of improvements from backlog after the first feedback

 ### Roadmap stuff (not part of the first version)